tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/france.rst

 FEC Import
 ----------

-To make the onboarding of new users easier, Odoo Enterprise's French :ref:`fiscal localization package <fiscal_localizations/packages>` includes the **FEC Import** feature (module name:
+To make the onboarding of new users easier, CoquiAPPs Enterprise's French :ref:`fiscal localization package <fiscal_localizations/packages>` includes the **FEC Import** feature (module name:
 ``l10n_fr_fec_import``), which enables the import of existing FEC files from older software.